- Clinical science

 - Invasive treatment

-- Young men without testicular atrophy or evidence of infertility should receive follow-ups (regular assessment of testicle size and/or semen analyses every 1–2 years).
+- Young men without testicular atrophy, pain, or evidence of infertility should receive follow-ups (regular assessment of testicle size and/or semen analyses every 1–2 years).

-Always perform an ultrasound of both testicles, as bilateral manifestations may occur!
+Always perform an ultrasound of both testicles when varicocele is suspected, as the condition may manifest bilaterally.

 - Definition: Painless accumulation of fluid in a sac around one or both testicles which derives from the tunica vaginalis, a tissue covering the testes.